cran-task-views/CompositionalData/CompositionalData.md

 -   `r pkg("robCompositions", priority = "core")`: with a main focus on robust statistical methods (see `r view("Robust")` for an overview of other robust statistical methods available in R).
 The package includes a wide range of tools for the manipulation and analysis of compositional data within the log-ratio framework.
-Thus, ordinary transformations, dealings with irregular data, robust implementations of multivariate methods; such as principal component analysis, factor analysis and discriminant analysis and regression with compositional predictors.
+This includes ordinary transformations, dealings with irregular data, and robust versions of methods such as principal component analysis, factor analysis and discriminant analysis and regression with compositional predictors.
 Additionally, it implements specialized methods for two-factorial compositions (a.k.a compositional tables) and functional-compositional analysis of density data.